-Here are the answers to some of the most frequently asked questions about CE marking to help you understand the European directive better, and what it means for you:
+Here are the answers to some of the most frequently asked questions about CE and UKCA marking to help you understand the European directive better, and what it means for you: Whilst this is now covered by UK legislation it still references and thus mirrors, the European directive.

-Products that meet these requirements can be marked with a logo to show their compliance, and enjoy free movement across participating countries.
+Products that meet these requirements can be marked with a logo to show their compliance, but no longer enjoy free movement across participating countries as the UKCA mark is not recognised by the EU27 member nations.
 The European Commission has referred to CE marking as a “European Passport” for products.

 Directives are legal acts of the European Union.
 They require member states to achieve a specific result but do not state the means of achieving it.